Homothetic Killing horizons in generic Vaidya spacetimes: Thermodynamics for Kerr-Vaidya black holes

 \subsection{Surface Gravity for Rotating Vaidya Black Hole}

-Black hole thermodynamics asserts that black holes emit thermal radiation through the production of quantum particles, and this radiation is identified by the Hawking temperature ($T_H$).
-The surface gravity($\kappa$) of a stationary black hole is directly proportional to its Hawking temperature,
+Black hole thermodynamics asserts that BHs emit thermal radiation through the production of quantum particles, and this radiation is identified by the Hawking temperature ($T_H$).
+The surface gravity($\kappa$) of a stationary BH is directly proportional to its Hawking temperature,

 In section \ref{IIB}, we introduced the idea and definitions of different kinds of surface gravity on a conformal Killing horizon.
 After computing the three $\kappa$'s for slowly rotating Kerr-Vaidya spacetime (\ref{sl-Kerr}), we found that they satisfy equations (\ref{kappa11relation}) and (\ref{kappa123relation}), up to linear order in $a_1$ for $\xi^a = \left(\frac{m(v)}{M},\frac{\mu r}{M},0,\frac{a(v)}{4 M^2}\right)$.